-Testing a software includes writing test cases once and then executing them again and again when required.
-The test execution when performed manually takes a lot of time.
-Automation testing helps reducing this test execution time by providing means of creating test scripts that can be run automatically without any human intervention.
+Testing a software includes writing test cases once and then executing them again and again whenever required.
+The test execution, when performed manually is very time consuming and tedious task.
+Automation testing helps in reducing the test execution time as the test scripts written once can be run automatically any number of time without any human intervention.

 Automation testing is a type of testing that involves automated running of test cases using an automation tool.